The Bankrate promise

 However, it’s worth noting that I don’t use this card for regular, non-bonus spending.
 For purchases that don’t earn bonus rewards with my Ink Business Cash or with my Ink Business Preferred® Credit Card, I switch to the Ink Business Unlimited® Credit Card to earn 1.5 percent cash back on all purchases.

 Combine points with ease

-I turn my cash back into Chase Ultimate Rewards points and transfer to my Chase Sapphire Reserve for a few reasons.
+I turn my cash back into Chase Ultimate Rewards points and transfer them to my Chase Sapphire Reserve for a few reasons.
 First, in doing so, I get 50 percent more value when I redeem points for airfare, hotels, rental cars and other travel through Chase.
-Second, the Chase Sapphire Reserve lets me transfer points to Chase airline and hotel partners at a 1:1 ratio.
+Second, the Sapphire Reserve lets me transfer points to Chase airline and hotel partners at a 1:1 ratio.

 Fortunately, Chase makes combining all your travel points into one account a breeze.